toggle widgets don't always send their state with preset

 changing status to resolved until someone argues that there's something wrong (or that it can be closed)

-#3 Updated by Trond Lossius about 10 years ago
+#3 Updated by Trond Lossius over 10 years ago

 - File testModules.zip added